artyom-beilis/skyhopper/README.md

 ## TODO

+1. Fix planets movement calculations
-1. Validate the program on multiple devices
+2. Validate the program on multiple devices
-2. Add user's object list: so user can add any object by RA, DE
+3. Add user's object list: so user can add any object by RA, DE
-3. Develop procedure for phone alignment for equatorial mounts.
+4. Develop procedure for phone alignment for equatorial mounts.

 ## Notes